From X to Y to Z: How Each Generation Prefers to Communicate

 Will an email, phone call, or text give you an edge when communicating with Generation X, Y, and Z?

-Providing a good experience means knowing how candidates prefer to communicate with recruiters and hiring managers during the application and interview process.
+Providing a good experience means knowing how candidates to with recruiters and hiring managers during the application and interview process.
 After all, it’s one thing to pull top talent into your recruiting funnel and quite another to make sure 100% of your candidates—even the ones who don’t end up getting the job—come out on the other side with a positive impression of your organization and a willingness to remain actively engaged members of your talent pipeline.

 Candidate Communication Preferences by Generation